mikolodziejczyk/AutoFacPractice1/readme.md

 	b.
 What is the problem with Func<string, string, UserProcessor> delegate factory?
 	c.
 Create the factory delegate type in UserProcessor
     d.
 Get this delegate type injected in the MainProcessor, use any value for prefix, test
 11. How to get an object injected when we don't know when it will be used (if at all) and it is expensive to create - overview

+You have MyMvcApplication.
+There is the Repositories.MyRepository class, it is instantiated in HomeController, as the myRepository property.
+The repository is used in the About method.

+1. Enable AutoFac for MyMvcApplication
+    a. add the required nuget packages
+    b. add the required startup code
+2. Refactor HomeController so that it takes MyRepository as the constructor parameter, keep the existing field.
+   Configure AutoFac to provide MyRepository, test (/Home/About) Configure MyRepository to be a singleton, test (the id in the repository should not increase in the consecutive calls)